alg810/CardServerProxy/README.Compiling.txt

 $ cd cardservproxy-src
 $ ant

-This runs the default build target "tar-app" in the build.xml file.
-This target compiles all classes, creates the jar/war files and finally tars the installation directory structure.
+This runs the default build target "build" in the build.xml file.
+This target compiles all classes and creates the jar/war files.
 Each output file ends up in ./dist

-NOTE: tar-app will attempt to build the example plugins (which may have dependencies).
+NOTE: By default this will attempt to build the example plugins (which may have dependencies that aren't included).
 If you don't want these then run ant with: -Dskip-plugins=true

+To build the distribution tar do:
+$ ant tar-app

 --------------------------------------------------------------------------------------------------------------------